This post may contain affiliate links, click here to learn more.

 Being on the ward can equal a lot of standing around hospital beds.
 Therefore, you should have a comfy pair of shoes to keep you standing throughout the day.

 There are plenty of clog-type shoes aimed at health care professionals, but these can get pricy.
 Settle for a decent pair of trainers.

-Everyone I know listens to music.
 I can listen to music on any occasion.
 Also, I loved listening to music while studying.
-Whether you listen to while studying or not, a music streaming service comes in handy in your leisure time or during workouts.
+Whether you listen to it while studying or not, a music streaming service comes in handy in your leisure time or during workouts.